ArtEvgeniy22/curriculum_vitae/CV_en.md

      and labs can be seen on GitHub.
 </p>
 <p>
-    🎤 I have an Advanced English level.
+    🎤 I have an Upper intermediate English level.
 </p>

 [content](#content)